PerziThomas/DA_Perzi_Ambrosch/source/Geofence Management Web-Interface.md

 ### Circular geofences
-Circles, when created with _leaflet-draw_, have a centre point defined by a latitude, a longitude and a radius.
+Circles, when created with _leaflet-draw_, have a center point defined by a latitude, a longitude and a radius.
 This information is sent to the backend.

 In the backend, the circle is converted into a polygon, which can be saved to the database.
 The coordinates of this polygon are returned to the frontend, where they are used to add the circle directly in the React state.